d42kw01f/NewsFirst_Scraper/README.md

 HERE IS THE DATAFRAME:
         # DatetimeIndex(['2014-11-20', '2014-11-21'], dtype='datetime64[ns]', freq='D')

-        # LENGHT OF THE DATAFRAME IS: 2
+        # LENGTH OF THE DATAFRAME IS: 2

 Confirm: [y/n] y
   ```